caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 #### Experiment Runner Configuration

-Similarly to `ExperimentManager`, `ExperimentRunner` is also initialized with the configuration data passed into it by the Turing Router.
+Similar to `ExperimentManager`, `ExperimentRunner` is also initialized with the configuration data passed into it by the Turing Router.
 The exact format of the `ExperimentRunner` configuration is defined by the specific implementation of the `ExperimentManager.GetExperimentRunnerConfig` method.
 In other words, the JSON data returned by the `GetExperimentRunnerConfig` method of the `ExperimentManager` is passed into the `Configure` method of the